How do you know if you truly love someone?

-So heartbreak is really us learning that our ideas about people are not the people themselves.
-We say people have let us down when really we mean they did not meet our expectations.
+The feeling of ‘heartbreak’ is really us learning that our ideas about people are not the people themselves.
+We say people have let us down when really we mean they did not meet the expectations we thought into existence.
 And as long as we go around with a lot of expectations we will have a lot of heartbreak.

+In the end, love is not your worry.
 You don’t need to fall in love with anyone.
 The universe has already taken care of that for you.
 All you need to do is to see the other person for what they truly are —which is someone who you could have easily become you.
-Once you have seen how You were created you will suddenly realize that you are only made of thought, and so is everyone else.
+Once you have seen how ‘you’ were created, you will suddenly realize that you are only made of thought and so is everyone else.

 Intimate, romantic love is generally our first insight into this reality.
-Other people will question us and wonder why we are with this or that person, and yet we can see clearly how lovable they are.
-We can see it’s only a matter of our friends having the wrong perspective.
+Other people will question us and wonder why we are with this or that person, and yet we can see clearly how perfect and lovable they are, even with their imperfections.
+In that state of mind we can see it’s only a matter of our friends having the wrong perspective.

 Romantic love can be a beautiful first gaze into the vastness that is true love.
 It is an often fleeting look at someone without judgment.
 If we want to be developed in our life both spiritually and with our relationships, then the very best thing we can do is to encourage ourselves to keep our judgments to a minimum and our appreciation to a maximum.

 All the best.

 A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
 It made others as strange to him as he was to them.
 When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
 He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.